Oil painting: Ingredients

 The linseed oil itself comes from the flax seed, a common fiber crop.
 Linen, a "support" for oil painting (see relevant section), also comes from the flax plant.
-Safflower oil or the walnut or poppyseed oil are sometimes used in formulating lighter colors like white because they "yellow" less on drying than linseed oil, but they have the slight drawback of drying more slowly and may not provide the strongest paint film.
+Safflower oil or the walnut or poppyseed oil or Castor Oil are sometimes used in formulating lighter colors like white because they "yellow" less on drying than linseed oil, but they have the slight drawback of drying more slowly and may not provide the strongest paint film.
 Linseed oil tends to dry yellow and can change the hue of the color.
+In some regions, this technique is referred to as the drying oil technique.

 Recent advances in chemistry have produced modern water miscible oil paints that can be used and cleaned up with water.
-Small alterations in the molecular structure of the oil creates this water miscible property.
+Small alterations in the molecular structure of the oil create this water miscible property.